Trek Hardtail Mountain Bikes Compared: Marlin vs. Roscoe vs. X-Caliber vs. Procaliber

 Trail bikes have slacker head tube angles and longer chainstays for stability and control on technical terrain.

-I recommend using the bikeinsights.com tool for comparing the geometries.
+I recommend using the bikeinsights.com tool to compare the geometries.

 Wheels and Tires